skip to main content

 If nothing helps, call your internet provider or look for a new one.

-How to make sense of your speed test results
+How to make sense of my speed test results

 Here’s a brief overview of what your speed test results mean and how they affect your internet’s performance.
 For more in-depth information, check out our consumer’s guide to internet speed.